shriniwas26/Timelapse-Vislualization-for-Dutch-COVID-19-Data/README.md

 ## Status

 This app is being developed.
-In version 2.0 I am trying to bring the following changes
+In version 2.0 I am plan to bring the following changes

 - Move class based components to functional ones.
 - Better splitting.